 Windamere Regional Shooting Complex is a range facility located opposite Windamere Dam outside of Mudgee, NSW.
-Combined Services Discipline is hosted at this range by the local SSAA Mudgee and District Branch.
+Combined Services Discipline is hosted at this range by the local SSAA Mudgee Branch.

 WRSC is a shooting range complex home to 9 different disciplines of target shooting.
 In addition to hosting Combined Services Discipline shoots, the range also features: